Europe’s banks should prove resilient, despite falling rates

 Earnings implications

 However, while European banks’ pre-tax profit in the second quarter of 2024 was 10% ahead of market expectations, net interest income was only in line with expectations, and is no longer producing positive surprises.
-The earnings beat was driven by revenues from non-interest incomes streams, such as fees, trading and investment banking, or loan-loss provisions and costs.
+The earnings beat was driven by revenues from non-interest income streams, such as fees, trading and investment banking, or loan-loss provisions and costs.

 Falling interest income may lead to less favourable earnings per share (EPS) momentum, a key driver for bank share prices, and may even lead to EPS downgrades for some banks.